shanemadden/factorio-deadlock-crating/README.md

 **DCM** is a Factorio mod which packs items into crates in order to boost belt throughput.
-If you are a Factorio modder, you can get DCM to automatically generate crated versions of items from your own mods, or any vanilla item which you think needs stacking.
+If you are a Factorio modder, you can get DCM to automatically generate crated versions of items from your own mods, or any other vanilla item.

 Step 1
 ------